"Szymko specializes in choral works of

 haunting beauty." *

-Joan Szymko's music is sung by distinguished ensembles across North America and abroad, with performances at international competitions and festivals, at state and regional conferences, and at six consecutive National Conferences of the American Choral Directors Association.
-Works such as "Nada te turbe" and "It Takes a Village" have entered into the standard repertoire.
-Especially significant is Szymko's contribution to the body of quality literature for women's voices.
-The ACDA has recognized Joan's lasting contribution to the choral arts by selecting her as the recipient of the 2010 Raymond W. Brock Memorial Commission, "All Works of Love."
+Joan Szymko's music is sung by distinguished ensembles across North America and abroad, with performances at international competitions and festivals, at state and regional conferences and at seven consecutive National Conferences of the American Choral Directors Association.
+The ACDA has recognized Joan's lasting contribution to the choral arts by selecting her as the recipient of the 2010 Raymond W. Brock Memorial Commission.

 - 7866 SE 46th Ave